capnproto/capnproto/kjdoc/tour.md

 The `KJ_STRINGIFY` declaration should appear either in the same namespace where the type is defined, or in the global scope.
 The function can return any random-access iterable sequence of `char`, such as a `kj::String`, `kj::StringPtr`, `kj::ArrayPtr<char>`, etc. As an alternative to `KJ_STRINGIFY`, you can also declare a `toString()` method on your type, with the same return type semantics.

-When constructing very large strings, complex strings -- for example, when writing a code generator -- consider using `kj::StringTree`, which maintains a tree of strings and only concatenates them at the very end.
+When constructing very large, complex strings -- for example, when writing a code generator -- consider using `kj::StringTree`, which maintains a tree of strings and only concatenates them at the very end.
 For example, `kj::strTree(foo, kj::strTree(bar, baz)).flatten()` only performs one concatenation, whereas `kj::str(foo, kj::str(bar, baz))` would perform a redundant intermediate concatenation.

 ## Core Utility Types